Growth Trends for Related Jobs

 Job Growth Trend

-Job opportunities for real estate agents and brokers are expected to increase by 6 percent over the next decade, about as fast as in other industries.
+Job opportunities for real estate agents and brokers are expected to increase by 4 percent over the next decade, slower than in other industries.
 Job opportunities are growing at the rate of the market, as people continue to need new homes and relocate for work and as the economy strengthens.
 Job prospects are good for those who receive the proper training and have the people skills to succeed in the field.

 Anne Kinsey is an entrepreneur and business pioneer, who has ranked in the top 1% of the direct sales industry, growing a large team and earning the title of Senior Team Manager during her time with Jamberry.
 She is the nonprofit founder and executive director of Love Powered Life, as well as a Certified Trauma Recovery Coach and freelance writer who has written for publications like Working Mother, the San Francisco Chronicle, Bizfluent, the Houston Chronicle and Our Everyday Life.
 Anne works from her home office in rural North Carolina, where she resides with her husband and three children.